Bastian Buus: Intercontinental GT Challenge

-Buus did three races in the 2024 Intercontinental GT Challenge, first in the 2024 Bathurst 12 Hour where he got his only podium after getting third in his category, he also drove in the 2024 24 Hours of Nürburgring, coming 13th in the race, but 9th in IGTC standings.
+Buus did three races in the 2024 Intercontinental GT Challenge, first in the 2024 Bathurst 12 Hour where he got his only podium after getting third in his category, he also drove in the 2024 24 Hours of Nürburgring, coming 13th in the race, but ninth in IGTC standings.
 Buus finished his season with an 11th place at 2024 Indianapolis 8 Hours.
 He finished the championship in 15th with 16 points.

 GT World Challenge Asia

-He also completed in the 2024 GT World Challenge Asia with Phantom Global Racing for the first two rounds.
-Buus came 4th and 19th in the first round at the Sepang International Circuit, and came 15th and 7th in the next round at Buriram International Circuit.
+Buus also completed in the 2024 GT World Challenge Asia with Phantom Global Racing for the first two rounds.
+He came fourth and 19th in the first round at the Sepang International Circuit, and came 15th and seventh in the next round at Buriram International Circuit.
 Buus returned to the series in the fifth round of the series at Okayama International Circuit with Origine Motorsport.
-He came 5th and 4th in the races and got his first pole position in the second race.
+He came fifth and fourth in the races and got his first pole position in the second race.
 Buus came 17th in the drivers championship with 40 points.